 In case you are new to the Mail app in iOS, here’s how to permanently remove an email.

 Step 1: Open the Mail app.
 Go to Inbox.
 If you want to get rid of multiple emails, tap “Edit” on the top right and select those items, and hit “Delete” (as seen on the screenshot on the left).

 To remove a particular email, you can either swipe right and tap the red icon (screenshot in the middle) or view this email and hit the “Trash” icon at the bottom (screenshot on the right).

 Step 2: Now go back to Mailboxes.
 Tap on Trash, select all of the emails you want to permanently remove and hit “Delete.”
 That’s it.

-If you mistakenly deleted some notes, see this article how to recover iPhone notes for recovery instructions.
+If you mistakenly removed some notes, see this article on how to recover iPhone notes for step-by-step recovery instructions.

 Unlike computers, iPhones and iPads don’t have a Trash app to recycle content you decide to remove.

 Extra efforts may be needed to remove files or apps permanently.
 I hope you find this guide useful.

 For those of you who are new to iOS, it might take a while for you to get used to iOS — which might feel totally different from other operating systems you’ve used.